|Skip to main contents|

 There are 3 main types of lasers used today, and depending on the type of hair and the colour of the skin, it is important to choose the most appropriate laser for each patient.
 An experienced specialist will be able to recommend the most appropriate type.
 The cost of each machine and therefore the costs of treatments have come down significantly since lasers were first developed and technology has improved.

-Typically, an initial series of 5 to 7 treatments are administered at 1 to 2 month intervals, depending upon the location of the hairs on the body that require laser hair removal.
+Typically, an initial series of 5 to 7 sessions are administered at 1 to 2 month intervals, depending upon the location of the hairs on the body that requires attention.
 Cost of treatment will be dependent upon duration and number of sessions required.
-The reason a number of treatments are required is because at any one time some of the hair follicles will be in a resting phase.
+The reason a number of sessions are required is because at any one time some of the hair follicles will be in a resting phase.
 Therefore, there may be no hair in the follicle to absorb the laser's light.
 The resting phase typically lasts for 5 to 6 weeks, so further treatment will catch these resting follicles when they next move into their growth phase.
-Following the initial series of treatments, further treatments are administered, usually at progressively longer intervals.
+Following the initial series of sessions, further treatments are administered, usually at progressively longer intervals.

 Any area of the body can be treated except around the eyes.
-The most common areas requested to be treated are the face, upper lip, neck, chest, nipple, underarms, back, abdomen, bikini line, and legs.
+The most common areas treated by laser are the face, upper lip, neck, chest, nipple, underarms, back, abdomen, bikini line, and legs.

 Laser treatment of the bikini area has 2 significant benefits: first, it is a very cost-effective way to reduce or eliminate unwanted hairs; and secondly, it reduces or eliminates folliculitis.
 The bikini area is a common location for folliculitis, which is an inflammation or infection of the hair follicle.
 Patients with folliculitis will experience itchy and painful lesions, and often notice a hyperpigmentation and darkening of the skin as a result of the inflammation.
 By using lasers on the bikini line, the side result is that folliculitis is also often reduced or eradicated.